Yan Gomes Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.01 team ERA ranks 12th across all league pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.

-- Giants pitchers combine to allow 150 home runs (1.1 per game), the eighth-fewest in baseball.
+- Giants pitchers combine to surrender 151 home runs (1.1 per game), the seventh-fewest in the league.

-- Webb will try to earn his 10th win when he gets the start for the Giants, his 29th of the season.
-He is 9-11 with a 3.64 ERA and 169 strikeouts through 180 1/3 innings pitched.
+- Walker gets the start for the Giants, his 12th of the season.
+He is 4-2 with a 2.16 ERA and 61 strikeouts through 50 2/3 innings pitched.

-- His most recent appearance was on Wednesday against the Cincinnati Reds, when the righty tossed six innings, surrendering two earned runs while giving up seven hits.
+- In his most recent appearance -- out of the bullpen on Friday -- the righty tossed scoreless two-thirds of an inning against the San Diego Padres while surrendering two hits.

+- The 27-year-old has amassed an ERA of 2.16, with 11 strikeouts per nine innings, in 38 games this season.
+Opponents have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.